ArcticZeroo/self-slack-bot/docs/commands/team.md

 ### Description

-Information about a specified team
+Information about your current team

 ### Usage